scottpetrovic/krita-org-hugo/content/en/posts/2015/interview-with-graphos.md

 ### What was your first impression?

-My first impression of this program was “Wow, it is really good, very handy and intuitive”.
+My first impression of this program was "Wow, it is really good, very handy and intuitive".

 ### What do you love about Krita?